Overland Park Neighborhood Association

-ONA membership consists of all residents, property owners, business owners and employees working within its boundaries.
+OPNA membership consists of all residents, property owners, business owners and employees working within its boundaries.
 Its voting membership consists of its elected officers and paid-up members.
-These By-laws as adopted and ongoingly amended define ONA's organization.
+These By-laws, as adopted and amended on an ongoing basis, define OPNA's organization.
 The four customary minimal officeholders as defined below are mandatory.
 The intent of the By-laws also suggests developing additional structure in the form of active committees and recommends constant refinement by amendment to meet new challenges and opportunities.

 Meetings, Elections, Membership and Voting

-ONA Executive Board members meet on the fourth Thursday of each month, January through October (November and December excepted due to holidays), in the Education Building of the John Collins Church, 2320 S. Bannock Street.
+OPNA Executive Board members meet on the fourth Thursday of each month, January through October (November and December excepted due to holidays), in the Education Building of the John Collins Church, 2320 S. Bannock Street.
 All meetings are open to members and the public, and attendance is passionately encouraged.
 Each member has a voice in the meetings where ethical and honorable conduct is to be expected.

 Voting may occur on any issue at any meeting: only paid members may vote.
-Dues are $10 annually for residents or property owners, $25 annually for businesses (promotion of the business through is ONA included), payable in January or upon joining (there is no pro-rating of dues).
+Dues are $10 annually for residents or property owners, $25 annually for businesses (promotion of the business through OPNA included), payable in January or upon joining (there is no pro-rating of dues).

 Officers and Other Board Members